nice-digital/global-nav/README.md

 Override the placeholder (and label) of the search input box, for example change to _Search BNF…_ for the BNF microsite.

+###### Header.search.query

+- - Type: `String`
+- Default: `""`

+The search query term, usually taken from the q value of the querstring.

+> If you're using .NET, use [HttpUtility.JavaScriptStringEncode](https://docs.microsoft.com/en-us/dotnet/api/system.web.httputility.javascriptstringencode) to avoid XSS attacks and make sure [Request Validation](https://docs.microsoft.com/en-us/aspnet/whitepapers/request-validation) is enabled.

+> Note: old TopHat looked for the q querystring value itself, but with Global Nav it's the responsibility of each application to pass in the search term.

 ###### Header.search.onSearching

 - Type: `String`, `Function`